plausible/website/_posts/2024-02-23-introducing-plausible-community-edition.md

 We’ve learned that being open source and transparent has costs.
 Dealing with these threats is an incredibly taxing and time-consuming distraction for our small team.
 It’s something our proprietary competitors never even have to think about.

-Several popular projects have shifted away from open source models in the last few years because of similar threats that we’re facing.
-They’re using licenses such as the Business Source License or the Server Side Public License because those licenses directly address the threats from resellers and hosting companies.
+Several popular open source projects have shifted away from traditional models in the last few years because of similar threats that we’re facing.
+They’re adopting licenses such as the Business Source License (BSL) or the Server Side Public License (SSPL) as these licenses more directly address the concerns about resellers and hosting companies.

 These licenses are [not approved nor recognized by the Open Source Initiative (OSI)](https://opensource.org/licenses/), which is why we’re not interested in switching to them.
 We want to stay open source to continue providing a transparent and privacy-friendly web analytics tool with a “free as in beer” self-hosted release.